playerony/EmployeeTableApp/README.md

 # Employee table with pagination, sorting and filtering
 ## Usage
-Present data in table
+Presents data in table
 ###

 ## Installation
 1) Clone repository
 2) npm install
-3) npm test
+3) npm start
+4) In your browser go to localhost:8000

 #### Requirements
 - Installed GIT